facebookresearch/spdl/docs/spdl/io_overview.md

     >>>
     ```

-For the sake of illustration purpose, the following examples show how to implement
+For illustration purpose, the following examples show how to implement
 batch image loading.
 For the actual usage, please refer to
 [spdl.io.async_batch_load_image][] and [spdl.io.batch_load_image][].